 Choose your donees wisely.
 Choose what decision powers to grant to them.
 If you have more than one donee, decide how they are to act.

 See an LPA Certificate Issuer.
 This critical safeguard ensures that you do not make an LPA under pressure or duress.
 You can approach a professional from one of these groups to issue an LPA certificate:

 The top 10 most visited accredited medical practitioners charge fees ranging from $25 to $80.
 Most charge $50 for the service.

 3. Submit your LPA

-Submit your completed LPA application to the Office of the Public Guardian by post.
+Submit your completed LPA application to the Office of the Public Guardian online.

 Not sure how to fill up Form 1 or make an advance care plan?
 Try this self-guided tool which will help you do so.

 NoteApplication fees are waived until 31 March 2026.
 To encourage more Singaporeans to pre-plan, the Office of the Public Guardian has extended the LPA application fee waiver for Singaporeans making an LPA Form 1 to 31 March 2026.